delltaxa/ilander/README.md

 ![image](https://user-images.githubusercontent.com/114283067/195981021-e74a16f1-7ceb-441a-b4c9-c24ef7432c8f.png)

-iLander still uses ncat to connect to clients, but will be changed soon!
+iLander still uses ncat to connect to clients, but that will be changed soon!